Lord Byron: Early life

-The boy was born on 22 January in lodgings at Holles Street in London, and christened at St Marylebone Parish Church as "George Gordon Byron".
-His father appears to have wished to call his son 'William', but as her husband remained absent, the young Byron's mother named him after her own father George Gordon of Gight, who was a descendant of James I of Scotland, and who had died by suicide some four years earlier, in 1779.
+Byron was born in January 1788, and christened at St Marylebone Parish Church.
+His father appears to have wished to call his son 'William', but as he remained absent, Byron's mother named him after her own father, George Gordon of Gight, who was a descendant of James I of Scotland and who had died by suicide some years earlier, in 1779.

-Catherine moved back to Aberdeenshire in 1790, and Byron spent part of his childhood there.
-His father soon joined them in their lodgings in Queen Street, but the couple quickly separated.
-Catherine regularly experienced mood swings and bouts of melancholy, which could be partly explained by her husband's continuingly borrowing money from her.
+Byron's mother moved back to Aberdeenshire in 1790, and Byron spent part of his childhood there.
+His father soon joined them in their lodgings in Queen Street, Aberdeen, but the couple quickly separated.
+Catherine regularly experienced mood swings and bouts of melancholy, which could be partly explained by her husband's continuously borrowing money from her.
 As a result, she fell even further into debt to support his demands.
 One of these loans enabled him to travel to Valenciennes, France, where he died of a "long & suffering illness" – probably tuberculosis – in 1791.

-When Byron's great-uncle, who was posthumously labelled the "wicked" Lord Byron, died on 21 May 1798, the 10-year-old boy became the sixth Baron Byron of Rochdale and inherited the ancestral home, Newstead Abbey, in Nottinghamshire.
-His mother proudly took him to England, but the Abbey was in an embarrassing state of disrepair and, rather than live there, she decided to lease it to Lord Grey de Ruthyn, among others, during Byron's adolescence.
+When Byron's great-uncle, who was posthumously labelled the "wicked" Lord Byron, died on 21 May 1798, the 10-year-old became the sixth Baron Byron of Rochdale and inherited the ancestral home, Newstead Abbey in Nottinghamshire.
+His mother took him to England, but the Abbey was in a state of disrepair, and rather than live there she decided to lease it to Lord Grey de Ruthyn, among others, during Byron's adolescence.